Aphluentia/ExternalApiModule/README.md

 # ExternalModule
-Module that allows communication from external modules with the inner application
+Acts as the gateway for the system, interfacing with DatabaseAPI, OperationsAPI, and SecurityManager.
+Ensures controlled access to the system's functionalities for optimal performance.

 ## Setup
 - docker build . -t systemgateway